privet-kitty/dufy/README.md

     * (dufy:munsell-to-xyz "3.2R 4.5/86.1")
     => (1.7829826193301206d0 0.13203741599941943d0 -0.029038360620048102d0)

 The converters are based on [Munsell renotation data](https://www.rit.edu/cos/colorscience/rc_munsell_renotation.php).
-In the second example `munsell-to-xyz` extrapolate the colors far out of the data (and the MacAdam Limits, of course), which is meaningless in many cases but will be necessary to process the boundary colors.
+In the second example `munsell-to-xyz` extrapolate the colors far out of the data (and the MacAdam limits, of course), which is meaningless in many cases but will be necessary to process the boundary colors.

     * (dufy:munsell-to-mhvc "3.2R 4.5/6.1")
     => (1.28 4.5 6.1)
     * (dufy:mhvc-to-xyz 1.28 4.5 6.1)
     => (0.19362651664295685d0 0.15142718526994225d0 0.12281280768620023d0)

-`munsell` is a standard string notation of Munsell color. `mhvc` is its three-number specification, which will be easier to deal with in some cases.
-The hue number of `mhvc` corresponds to the hue string of `munsell` as follows:
+`munsell` is the standard string notation of Munsell color. `mhvc` is its three-number specification, which will be easier to deal with in some cases.
+A hue number of `mhvc` corresponds to a hue string of `munsell` as follows:

 | Hue in `mhvc` | Hue in `munsell` |
 | -------------------- | --------------------- |